neurodata/treeple/DEVELOPING.md

 In order for any code to be added to the repository, we require unit tests to pass.
 Any new code should be accompanied by unit tests.

     poetry run poe unit_test

+# Cython and C++
+The general design of scikit-tree follows that of the tree-models inside scikit-learn, where tree-based models are inherently Cythonized, or written with C++.
+Then the actual forest (e.g. RandomForest, or ExtraForest) is just a Python API wrapper that creates an ensemble of the trees.

+In order to develop new tree models, generally Cython and C++ code will need to be written in order to optimize the tree building process, otherwise fitting a single forest model would take very long.